Sea-to-Sky Country is tops in 2016

 The Brackendale Eagle Count has been going on each January in and around Squamish since 1986.
 The point of the exercise is to count how many bald eagles are spotted in one day along a 40-kilometre run of the Squamish River.
 The count takes place near the peak of the yearly salmon run, when the fish migrate en masse downstream to spawn while magnificent eagles gather in numbers larger than anywhere else in the world for some of the easiest fishing they’ll encounter in all of 2016.

 Although the 30th annual event fell short of the world record of 3,769 eagles sighted in Brackendale in 1994, the event remains intriguing.
-The eagle count is a spectacle that belongs in a safari experience, but you will find it here: On a route halfway between Vancouver and Whistler in a region dubbed Sea-to-Sky Country that is exploding with reasons to come to visit.
+The eagle count is a spectacle that belongs in a safari experience, but you will find it here: On a route halfway between Vancouver and Whistler in a region dubbed Sea-to-Sky Country that is exploding with reasons to come for a visit.

 Like the Brackendale Eagle Count, some of these reasons are distinct to the region, tied to nature and nurtured by residents who care for their surroundings.
-The eagle count has become so popular it is now part of a month-long festival celebrating the eagles.
+The eagle count has become so popular it is now part of a month-long festival celebrating the rulers of the sky.
 While visitors used to be tied to the shoreline to see the birds swoop down majestically for a salmon or battle on the rocks and sand for territory or the last bits of a carcass, tour operators such as Sunwolf Lodge are now offering eagle-watching river cruises during the festival.

 Why Sea-to-Sky Is No. 1 for 2016